 Resource Description, a department within Discovery Services, provides metadata for intellectual access to materials, data, and information services selected for Smithsonian Libraries (SIL) and manages this information for use by the institution's scholarly and research community as well as the public.
 The primary resource management and discovery system for the libraries' collections is SIRIS (Smithsonian Institution Research Information System), currently supported by SirsiDynix Horizon software.

-The department's services are provided by three units: Catalog Management, Original Cataloging, and Metadata.
+The department's services are provided by two units: Catalog Management and Original Cataloging.
 Contract cataloging services also provide support for the work of the department.
 Resource Description uses OCLC, a bibliographic utility that enables global sharing of cataloging information, and participates in cooperative efforts, such as the Program for Cooperative Cataloging, to provide cataloging services as effectively and economically as possible.

 Resource Description is also engaged in a broader range of activities that enable and augment discovery and access.
 Staff provide advice and guidance for projects to provide increased access to library holdings and resources that fall outside of the mainstream.
 Staff produce various reports that provide specialized services or management information about SIL collections and resources.
 In response to the growing emphasis on making more resources available in digital form, Resource Description staff participate in various metadata initiatives that support the digital initiatives of the library.
 There are several cataloging and catalog-related functions that are performed in other library units, including some outside of Discovery Services, and Resource Description staff coordinate policies and procedures and provide technical support for these activities.